fullstack-devops/awesome-ci/README.md

 # Awesome CI

-**Description**: This project is the smart connection between your pipeline for continuous integration and your version management like GitLab or GitHub.
+**Description**: Awesome CI is the smart connection between your pipeline for continuous integration and GitHub.
 The focus is on the release process, followed by the version management of [SemVer](https://semver.org/).
 The required version number is created with the correct naming of the branch prefix.

 - **Technology stack**: This tool is written in golang
 - **Status**: Stable.